hammerdirt/solidWaste2018/README.md

 ### Do not put copyrighted material in this repository:

 1. This includes texts for which we (hammerdirt) have a valid license
-2. Code samples from texts that are copy righted
+2. Code samples from texts that are copyrighted
 3. Links to copyrighted texts that have been uploaded to another server

 There are plenty of resources out there.
 No need to steal anybodies work.

-#### However if you want to clone this repo or provide alternative analysis methods.
-Go ahead and submit a pull request on a seperate notebook.
-We can always get better at what we do!

 ### Getting the data:
 All the data for survey results is available through the hammeridrt API: